Burger King grilled chicken sandwiches: Chicken Whopper

-As part of the forty-fifth anniversary of its Whopper sandwich in 2002, BK introduced an updated version of the sandwich called the Chicken Whopper and added a smaller version called the Chicken Whopper Jr. sandwich, along with a new Caesar salad sandwich topped with a Chicken Whopper filet.
-The introduction of the Chicken Whopper represented the company's first move to extend the Whopper brand name beyond beef-based sandwiches since the original Whopper's introduction in the 1950s.
-The sandwiches featured a whole chicken breast filet, weighing either 4.7 oz for the larger sandwich and a 3.1 oz for the Jr., mayonnaise, lettuce, and tomato on a sesame seed roll.
-A newly reformulated low fat mayonnaise was introduced in conjunction with the new sandwiches.
-Along with the company's new BK Veggie sandwich, The Chicken Whopper Jr. version of the sandwich was lauded by the Center for Science in the Public Interest as being one of the best nutritionally sound products sold by a fast food chain.
+As part of the forty-fifth anniversary of its Whopper burger in 2002, BK introduced an updated version of the burger called the Chicken Whopper and added a smaller version called the Chicken Whopper Jr. burger, along with a new Caesar salad burger topped with a Chicken Whopper filet.
+The introduction of the Chicken Whopper represented the company's first move to extend the Whopper brand name beyond beef-based burgers since the original Whopper's introduction in the 1950s.
+The burgers featured a whole chicken breast filet, weighing either 4.7 oz for the larger burger and a 3.1 oz for the Jr., mayonnaise, lettuce, and tomato on a sesame seed roll.
+A newly reformulated low fat mayonnaise was introduced in conjunction with the new burgers.
+Along with the company's new BK Veggie burger, The Chicken Whopper Jr. version of the burger was lauded by the Center for Science in the Public Interest as being one of the best nutritionally sound products sold by a fast food chain.
 Still, the CSPI decried the rest of the Burger King menu as being vastly unhealthy.

-Development of the sandwich began in 2001 in response to several major factors.
+Development of the burger began in 2001 in response to several major factors.
 After an overall sales decline of 17% coupled with a profit decline of 29%, Burger King held a series of consumer tests that showed the company's customer base was looking for a wider variety of options when making purchases.
 Additional survey results revealed that a lack of newer products was discouraging consumers from visiting the chain.
 Furthermore, the company was seeking to counter the threat to its sales by newer fast casual restaurants that had begun to bite into sales.
-By July 2002, the chain had sold nearly fifty million of the sandwiches, eventually displacing the BK Broiler's initial launch figures as the company's best selling product introduction.
+By July 2002, the chain had sold nearly fifty million of the burgers, eventually displacing the BK Broiler's initial launch figures as the company's best selling product introduction.
 The successful introduction of the Chicken Whopper was one of the few noted positive highlights of the company during negotiations for the sale of Burger King by its owner Diageo to a group of investors led by the TPG Capital; Chicago-based consulting firm Technomic Inc. president Ron Paul was quoted that he was encouraged by recent product changes at Burger King such as the new Chicken Whopper, but he said it's too early to tell whether the changes have been successful.
-Despite the Chicken Whopper's initial success, just over a year after the Chicken Whopper's introduction enthusiasm for the product was waning; Burger King's largest franchisee, Carrols Corporation, was complaining that the product line was a failure, describing the sandwich as a pedestrian product with a great name.
-As of November 2013, the Chicken Whopper is the current grilled chicken sandwich sold by Burger King in the Middle East.
+Despite the Chicken Whopper's initial success, just over a year after the Chicken Whopper's introduction enthusiasm for the product was waning; Burger King's largest franchisee, Carrols Corporation, was complaining that the product line was a failure, describing the burger as a pedestrian product with a great name.
+As of November 2013, the Chicken Whopper is the current grilled chicken burger sold by Burger King in the Middle East.

 With its 2014 expansion into India, Burger King introduced the Chicken Whopper as one of three versions of the Whopper.
 The other two variants are the Mutton Whopper and the Veggie Whopper.